Heart Rock Trail: 25ft Falls & A Heart Shaped Hole

 Directions & Parking

-The gate to access the trailhead has been closed more often than not.
-However, you can park off of Hwy 138, in a turn out which you can see below.
+With only one exception, the gate to access the trailhead has been closed during all my visits.
+However, you can park off of Hwy 138, in a turnout shown in the image below, and begin the hike via the paved road.

 Helpful Links